minlia-projects/minlia-rocket/minlia-rocket-samples/minlia-rocket-sample-web/README.md

 ~/.bashrc and ~/.bash_profile are scripts that might be executed when bash is invoked.
 The ~/.bashrc file gets executed when you run bash using an interactive shell that is not a login shell.
 The ~/.bash_profile only gets executed during a login shell.
 What does this all mean?
 The paragraphs below explains interactive shells, login shells, .bashrc, .bash_profile and other bash scripts that are executed during login.
 ```

-Create alias in bash_profile, then we can execute these command everywhere.
+Create alias in bash_profile, then we can execute these commands everywhere.

 ```
 cat ~/.bash_profile